 I can relate to the description of your journey.
 I have a lot of good ideas, but have trouble putting them into play.
 I liked your idea of making your plans very specific in order to act on your ideas.

-This is an amazing story, keep being kind even in darker times, Amazing Job of being kind !!!about 2 years ago
+This is an amazing story, keep being kind even in darker times, Amazing Job of being kind !!!over 2 years ago